SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.11 - BETA Build 44
+- fix - reading of deadzone value (if not a number should not break anymore)
+- fix - writing the proper deadzone XML if first used
+- fix - reading addbind commands from existing mappings will appear now in the tree
+- improvement - better handling of the default mapping name from config file
-V 2.10 - Build 43 - Production
+- improvement - mapping name added to XML mapping (first line comment extended with mapping name) V 2.10 - Build 43 - Production
 - new feature - added Action Tree context menu for Assign, Clear and Blend
 - fix - issue for Js Reassignment if more than one was not yet assigned